-As the saying goes about sportswriting, the smaller the ball, the better the writing.
-In honor of National Read Across America Day, keep the great tradition alive by peacefully reading a book about our beloved game.
+As the saying goes about sportswriting, the smaller the ball, the better the writing, so check out these books about our beloved game.

 Here is a list of 10 must-read golf books.